Haitian Quebecers scramble to reach loved ones, plan aid after major earthquake | CBC News

 Haitian Quebecers scramble to reach loved ones, plan aid after major earthquake

-Montreal's Haitian community is holding its breath as the country grapples with a major earthquake that Haiti's civil protection agency said killed at least 227 people and left hundreds injured and missing.
+Montreal's Haitian community is holding its breath as Haiti grapples with a major earthquake that authorities in the country said killed hundreds of people and left hundreds more injured and missing.

 The 7.2-magnitude earthquake struck Saturday morning in southwestern Haiti, eight kilometres from the town of Petit-Trou-de-Nippes.

-The town is located about 150 kilometres away from Port-au-Prince, the country's capital which has yet to recover from the devastating quake in 2010 that killed an estimated 250,000 people.
+The town is located about 150 kilometres from Port-au-Prince, the country's capital, which has yet to recover from the devastating quake in 2010 that killed an estimated 250,000 people.

-Marjorie Villefranche, a prominent member of Montreal's Haitian community, said it's been a scramble for many to try and get ahold of loved ones back home.
+Marjorie Villefranche, a prominent member of Montreal's Haitian community, said it's been a scramble for many to try to reach loved ones back home.

-"It's obvious that we're like, 'not again,'" said Villefranche, who runs La Maison d'Haïti, a non-profit resource centre for the Haitian community in Montreal.
+"It's obvious that we're like, 'not again,'" said Villefranche, who runs La Maison d'Haïti, a non-profit resource centre for the city's Haitian community.

 "For the community in Quebec, we're experiencing this with a huge feeling of helplessness.
 We are far from our loved ones, we are far from the country, we're trying to understand what's going on."

-Villefranche said she and other community leaders — including Frantz Benjamin, a Liberal member of Quebec's National Assembly — are set to meet to try and come up with a plan.
+Villefranche and other community leaders — including Frantz Benjamin, a Liberal member of Quebec's National Assembly who represents the Montreal riding of Viau — formed a crisis unit on Saturday in an attempt to come up with a plan to help those in Haiti and the Haitian community in Quebec.

+At a press briefing held at the Viau constituency office Saturday evening, Villefranche said the crisis unit is asking Quebecers looking to help out to direct their financial aid toward the Canadian Red Cross in Quebec, Doctors of the World and Doctors Without Borders.

+"In our opinion, these are the three organizations that are the most capable of intervening in times of emergency," Villefranche said, adding that other directives will be communicated when it comes time to help with reconstruction.

 Frantz Voltaire, a Montreal-based documentary filmmaker, knows the southwestern region of Haiti well.
-His family comes from there, although most of it has since moved to other regions.
+His family comes from there, although most family members have since moved to other regions.

-Voltaire is concerned that the region is "a very isolated place," with limited ways to access it.
+Voltaire said he is concerned that the region is "a very isolated place," with limited ways to access it.
 He said that could make it more difficult to get help to those in need.

 "There is only one main road to access the main cities," he said.

 Montreal Mayor Valérie Plante expressed her solidarity with the people of Haiti.
-"Montreal will participate financially in the international [aid] efforts," the mayor posted on Twitter.
+"Montreal will participate financially in the international [aid] efforts," she posted on Twitter.

 Quebec Premier François Legault also took to social media, expressing his condolences to the earthquake's victims.